 The Museum of Enduring Beauty, located in Malasya, showcases the different types of body modification practices that have been imposed to woman across different cultures.

-The visual identity for this institution reflects the ever-changing nature of beauty standards through the use of a classical typeface that is constantly transforming, yet fits within a perfect square.
+This fictional visual identity reflects the ever-changing nature of beauty standards through the use of a classical typeface that is constantly transforming, yet fits within a perfect square.
 A set of six posters that promote the exhibitions extend the visual language.
-They are all printed on acetate and attached to mirror board, a distorted surface in which the visitor can see their own reflection.
+They are all printed on acetate and attached to mirror board, a distorting surface in which the visitor can see their own altered reflection.

 Museum of Enduring Beauty Logo Animation